2600hz/monster-ui/README.md

 ```
 It will output to monster-ui-build/dist/

+Note that this requires all monster apps to be present in kazoo-classic, and all stored as the master branch, which it currently does not, though we will work on this soon.
+You can instead change the $GITHUBREPO to your own desired repository.

 ## Documentation

 You can find all the documentation related to Monster UI on the [dedicated website](https://docs.2600hz.com/monsterui/).